Bitcoin cryptocurrency investment is becoming popular in Nigeria!

 Basically, the intention of the team behind the platform is to make CoinSwitch anonymous exchange platform.

-This can be attributed to its large trade volume (i.e. about 1,400,000+ transactions per second and an average daily volume of 1.2 billion transactions).
+This can be attributed to its large trade volume (i.e. about 1,400,000+ transactions per second, and average daily volume of 1.2 billion transactions).

 Despite it being a global exchange, there are restrictions for users from up to 13 states of the USA (United States of America).